Actindo-AG/Documentation/Core1Platform/UsingCore1/01b_U2FLogin.md

 ![Login username](../../Assets/Screenshots/Core1Platform/UsingCore1/LoginUserName.png "[Login username]")

-1. Login to the *Actindo Core1 Platform* and by entering your username and password, see [Login to the Actindo Core1 Platform ](./01_Login.md#login-to-the-actindo-core1-platform).
+1. Log in to the *Actindo Core1 Platform* by entering your username and password, see [Login to the Actindo Core1 Platform](./01_Login.md#login-to-the-actindo-core1-platform).
     The *Click here to start the second factor authentication* button is displayed.

     ![Login U2F](../../Assets/Screenshots/Core1Platform/UsingCore1/LoginU2F.png "[Login U2F]")